Technigo/project-react-native-app/README.md

 ## Tech

-* JavaScript ES6
 * React Native
 * React Hooks
+* JavaScript ES6
 * Styled Components

 ## View it live

-The app can be viewed as a Expo snack https://snack.expo.io/@fridamaria/8df044
+The app can be viewed as an Expo snack https://snack.expo.io/@fridamaria/8df044